AlexGitHub11/Weather-Forecast-Web-App/README.md

 # Weather Forecast App

 ### Overview
-This web application interfaces with a API to retrieve weather data, this data is the represented on a web app created with streamlit in which you can specify the city and days you wish to forecast the weather for.
+This web application interfaces with an API to retrieve weather data, this data is represented on a web app created with streamlit in which you can specify the city and days you wish to forecast the weather for.